machellerogden/shellspec/README.md

     join?: string | boolean;

     /**
+     * Valid only for Args of type `flag`.
+Indicates whether the flag is able to
+     * be concatonated with other flags.
+If array of strings, values indicate
+     * which flags are valid to concatonated this flag with.
+     */
+    concatable?: string[] | boolean;

+    /**
-     * Message text to display to user if prompting is needed.
+     * Message text to display to user when prompting for Arg value.
      */
     message?: string;